karanjagad/sales-data-analysis/README.md

 ## Getting Started

-1. Create a Python virtual environment and activate it:
+1. Create a Python virtual environment and activate it (Project is developed in Python 3.9.0):

     For Windows:
     ```